 Please mail paper applications to : 2861 Womble Road San Diego, CA 92106

 High Tech High does not require mandatory parent volunteer hours as a criterion for admission.

 High Tech High does not discriminate against a pupil on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code, including immigration status, equal rights, and opportunities in the educational institutions of the state.

 We do offer admissions tours led by current HTH students and introduce prospective families to the student experience of Project Based Learning at High Tech High.
 Please note that elementary school tours are for parents ONLY.

 To learn more about HTH schools we encourage prospective families to attend one of the informational admissions meetings where you will have the opportunity to learn more about HTH, meet school staff and current students, and ask questions.

 Please note: Tours are only offered during our admissions period which is why families are strongly encouraged to attend.
 Tours will not be provided once the admissions period closes.

 Initial admissions decisions are conditional.
 In order to reserve the position prior to registration, admitted applicants must take further action.
-You will need to login here and accept your space BEFORE Friday, March 15th at 1:00 pm in order to reserve your space.
+You will need to login here and accept your space within 72 hours after the offer has been sent in order to reserve your space.
 Applicants who do not accept by the deadline will forfeit their admission.

 Applicants may only complete ONE application per student.
 The application allows applicants to rank the campuses by preference.
 Your application will only be considered for the lottery pool of your campus of preference (first choice).
 However, you will be considered for your second choice campus if and only if the waiting pool for your second choice campus has been exhausted.